loning/the-math/docs/psi-collapse-zfc/chapter-11-beyond-zfc-collapse-language-post-set-theory.md

 ### 11.3.1 Collapse Spaces

 **Definition 11.2 (Collapse Space)**: A collapse space is a triple (C, O, ↓) where:
-- C is a consciousness field
+- C is a observer field
 - O is an observation operator
 - ↓ is a collapse function